Trevon Young

-Trevon Antonio Young (born April 1, 1995) is an American football defensive end for the Massachusetts Pirates of the Indoor Football League (IFL).
+Trevon Antonio Young (born April 1, 1995) is an American former professional football defensive end.
 He played college football at Louisville.
-He has also played for the Los Angeles Rams and Cleveland Browns and was briefly a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+He has been a member of the Los Angeles Rams and Cleveland Browns of the NFL, the Ottawa Redblacks of the Canadian Football League (CFL), and the Massachusetts Pirates of the Indoor Football League (IFL).

-High school career
+Early life

-Young attended Des Moines Abraham Lincoln High School in Des Moines, Iowa.
-He was a three-year starter and two-time first-team all-conference linebacker for the Railsplitters; in three seasons Young amassed 112 tackles, 87 of those solo, nine tackles for loss, an interception and two fumbles recoveries.
+Young attended Abraham Lincoln High School in Des Moines, Iowa.
+He was a three-year starter and two-time first-team all-conference linebacker for the Railsplitters; in three seasons Young amassed 112 tackles, 87 of those solo, nine tackles for loss, an interception and two fumble recoveries.
 On offense he caught 29 passes for 442 yards and eight touchdowns, punted 29 times for a 33.5 average, and had 40 kickoffs for a 43.7-yard average.
 Young also returned seven kickoffs for 201 yards, a 28.7 yard average, and had two rushes for 3 yards.
-In 2011, his junior year, Young led Lincoln with 61 tackles, 47 solos; caught 11 passes for 170 yards and three touchdowns for a 9-2 squad that won the Central Iowa Metro League's Metro conference title.
+In 2011, his junior year, Young led Lincoln with 61 tackles, 47 solos; caught 11 passes for 170 yards and three touchdowns for a 9–2 squad that won the Central Iowa Metro League's Metro conference title.
 His senior season he played in just five games but accounted for 29 tackles, caught 11 passes for 197 yards and three touchdowns, as well as punting 25 times for a 33.8-yard average with a long of 57 yards.